Membership has its benefits! If you belong to a member company, create your account below.

 Spanning coast to coast, America’s 140,000-mile freight rail network connects the nation’s supply chain and provides consumers and businesses with a safe, efficient and cost-effective way to ship the things we use every single day.

-freight railroads have spent more than $600 billion to ensure that the U.S. continues to have a best-in-the-world freight rail system.
-In 2015, privately owned freight railroads spent $30 billion to purchase new equipment and improve rail lines and facilities.
+freight railroads have spent more than $630 billion to ensure that the U.S. continues to have a best-in-the-world freight rail system.
+In 2017, privately owned freight railroads plan to spend $60 million a day on upgrading and managing their network.

 While railroad tracks might look much like they did 100 years ago, advanced technology has made railroad infrastructure stronger, safer and more reliable.
 A railroad track consists of two parallel steel rails set a fixed distance apart, called the gauge.
 The rails are connected to each other by railroad ties, which may be made of wood, concrete or other material.
 The rails are fastened to the ties by spikes, bolts or special clips, depending on the type of tie.
 The ties are set into ballast, which consists of stone particles that help transfer the load of the trains to the underlying foundation.